International Business Environment

 This course examines the international legal system and cultural underpinnings of major world entities like the European Union and the World Trade Organization.
 You learn about foreign direct investment, the impact of regulations, and the ethical dimensions of corporate conduct in a transnational setting.

-Explore the entire list of international business environment courses
+Explore more international business environment courses

 You Will Learn From the Best